Reginald Golden

 Golden’s love for music began long before he commenced his studies at Howard University.
 In addition to participating in a number of choirs and other ensembles throughout the Greater Cleveland area, he is the Music Director of the National Convention of Gospel Choirs and Choruses (the Thomas Dorsey Convention) Youth and Young Adult Department.
 He has also served as an accompanist or worship leader at several churches in his hometown and the Washington, DC area.

-During his undergraduate career, Reggie has been afforded many opportunities as a member of the award winning Afro Blue (Howard University’s premier vocal jazz ensemble) and as Student Conductor of the Howard University Choir under the tutelage of Dr. J. Weldon Norris.
-He has travelled extensively in the US and abroad to numerous countries spanning Asia, Europe and the Americas.
+During his undergraduate career, Reggie was afforded many opportunities as a member of the award-winning Afro Blue (Howard University’s premier vocal jazz ensemble) and as Student Conductor of the Howard University Choir under the tutelage of Dr. J. Weldon Norris.
+He has traveled extensively in the U.S. and abroad to numerous countries spanning Asia, Europe, and the Americas.

-Golden is double alumnus of Howard University with a Fine Arts degree (2013) and Master of Music in Music Education degree (2019).
+Golden is a double alumnus of Howard University with a Fine Arts degree (2013) and a Master of Music in Music Education degree (2019).